neoremind/fluent-validator/README.md

 ### 1.3 Applying constraints
-First off, get a valid Car instance and then use Fluent Validator to bind each of the license plate, manufacturer and seat count to some self implemented validators.
-At last, validating shall be applied to the fields of a Car instance in the sequence that they are added and a *Result* is returned which might contains the error messages.
+First, get a valid Car instance and then use `FluentValidator` to bind each of the license plate, manufacturer and seat count to some custom implemented validators.
+At last, validating shall be applied to the fields of a Car instance in the sequence that they are added by calling `on()` method and a `Result` is returned which contains the error messages.

     Car car = getValidCar();